-Capital’s Mail Services is a fully functional post office that provides the campus community a variety of services.
-We offer full-time students mailboxes for the duration that they are here at Capital.
-In addition, we receive packages and mail for all students.
-We receive and distribute mail and packages to the campus departments.
-We also sell postage stamps and process outbound deliveries with UPS, USPS, Federal Express, and other delivery carriers.
+Capital's Mail Room is a fully functional post office that provides the campus community with a variety of services.
+We receive and distribute students' mail and offer mailboxes.
+Students will keep the same mailbox while here at Capital.
+We also receive and distribute mail and packages to the campus departments, sell postage stamps, and process outbound deliveries with UPS, USPS, Federal Express, and other delivery carriers.

 The mission of the Department of Public Safety at Capital University is to provide a safe and secure environment for the university community and all its members and provide a variety of services that enhance the quality of life on campus.

 The Registrar’s Office is the center of Capital University’s educational record needs.
 The office handles grades, registration, graduation, transcripts, transfer evaluations, verifications, changes of majors and minors, and changes to your personal information.
 The office also handles VA certification.

 ROTC is an opportunity for those seeking to develop leadership qualities like poise, stamina, and self-discipline.
 Through ROTC, students earn the opportunity to receive a degree in the field of their choice and a commission as a Second Lieutenant in the Army, Army Reserves, or Army National Guard.
 The Army ROTC Program enriches the college experience by providing instruction and practical application of skills to help prepare students for their future.
 Students who choose to participate in the program might be awarded a scholarship.

 Residential & Commuter Life